Structure in the Disk of epsilon Aurigae: Analysis of the ARCES and TripleSpec data obtained during the 2010 eclipse: Conclusions

-One hope resulting from study of these data is another attempt to determine the distance to the $\epsilon$ Aurigae system - much debated in the literature.
-Recent work by Guinan et al. (2012) claimed to constrain distance estimates to $1.5 \pm 0.5$ kpc, using correlations between distance measurements to stars in the vicinity of $\epsilon$ Aur with interstellar absorption and reddening properties.
-However, that study rests on several assumptions, including uniformity of the interstellar medium (ISM), enforcing strictly linear correlations between distance-sensitive properties, and spectral type calibration uncertainties that factor into their MESA models and distance moduli.
-Distances based on different DIBs disagree with each other, so reliance on a single one also can be highly suspect Friedman et al. (2011).
+One hope resulting from study of these data is another attempt to determine the distance to the epsilon Aurigae system - much debated in the literature.
+Recent work by \citet{Gui12} claimed to constrain distance estimates to 1.5 $\pm$ 0.5 kpc, using correlations between distance measurements to stars in the vicinity of epsilon Aurigae with interstellar absorption and reddening properties.
+However, that study rests on several assumptions, including uniformity of the interstellar medium (ISM), enforcing strictly linear correlations between distance-sensitive properties, and spectral type calibration uncertainties that factor into their {\it single star} MESA models and distance moduli.
+Distances based on different DIBs disagree with each other, so reliance on a single one also can be highly suspect \citep{Fri11}.
 Each of these assumptions contribute to a substantial cumulative uncertainty in their distance estimate.
-It is instructive to note that several binary stars exist in the $\epsilon$ Aurigae field.
-For example, B-type stars are fairly common within a few degrees, and indications are that the $\epsilon$ Aurigae primary could have arisen from a B-type main sequence star, and its disk may contain a B-type secondary star.
-Similarly, $\epsilon$ Aurigae has a moderate eccentricity $e=0.227$ Stefanik et al. (2010).
-Two neighbor stars, which also are Guinan et al. sample stars, turn out to be high eccentricity B-star binaries.
-These stars are HD 31894 (e=0.61, estimated stellar mass of 9M$_{\odot}$) and HD 31617 (e=0.76, estimated primary stellar mass of 9 to 15M$_{\odot}$).
+It is instructive to note that several binary stars exist in the Aurigae field.
+For example, B-type stars are fairly common within a few degrees, and indications are that the epsilon Aurigae primary could have arisen from a B-type main sequence star, and its disk may contain a B-type secondary star.
+Similarly, epsilon Aurigae has a moderate eccentricity e = 0.227 (Stefanik et al. 2010).
+Two neighbor stars, which also are \citet{Gui12} sample stars, turn out to be high eccentricity B-star binaries.
+These stars are HD 31894 (e=0.61, estimated stellar mass of 9M) and HD 31617 (e=0.76, estimated primary stellar mass of 9 to 15M).
 The formation of such binaries represents a challenge to star forming theories.
-Another neighbor, HD 30353 (A5Iap), is suggested to be a Case C mass transfer binary (Lauterborn 1970).
-Collectively, are these clues to binary star evolution in this region of our galaxy?
-We argue that this may be so, and explore the implications thereof.
-The distance moduli for these B star binaries and angular proximity to $\epsilon$ Aurigae argue for a distance less than 1kpc.
+Another neighbor, HD 30353 (A5Iap), was suggested to be a Case C mass transfer binary \citep{Lau70}.
+Collectively, these are clues to binary star evolution in this region of our galaxy.
+We argue that this may be so, and will continue to explore the implications thereof in future work.
+The distance moduli for these B star binaries and angular proximity to epsilon Aurigae argue for a distance less than 1 kpc.
+After the first version of this paper was submitted, the GAIA Data Release 2 included a new parallax for epsilon Aurigae of 2.4 $\pm$ 0.5 milli-arcsec, corresponding to a distance estimate of 350 to 525 pc, strongly supporting the lower mass, small mass ratio (q $<$ 1) model \citep{Gib18}.